ff7-mods/ff7-flat-wiki/docs/FF8/Field/Script/Opcodes/116 RAMESW.md

 #### Description

 Pop up a message window and wait for the player to hit "ok."
-Unlike [AMESW][], RAMESW will let the script continue running.
+Unlike [AMESW](064 AMESW.md), RAMESW will let the script continue running.

-  [AMESW]: 064%20AMESW.md "wikilink"